-If not, going on long walks, runs, or bike trips is a solid way to keep their needs fulfilled.
+If not, going on long walks or runs or biking with your dog are solid ways to keep their needs fulfilled.
 If you’re not able to bring them outdoors as often, playing games inside can help them get the exercise they need.
 Keep away or tug-o-war tend to be good choices.

 4. Entlebucher Mountain Dogs Require a Diet Fit for a Laborer

 Being energetic, purpose-driven companions, Entlebucher Mountain Dogs require a diet fit for their activity level.
 Each dog is different, based on if they are adults, puppies, neutered, not neutered as well as how much exercise they receive.

 Therefore, it’s best to consult with a vet on proper portions for your Entlebucher Mountain Dog.
 It’s important for these dogs to get enough exercise because they are prone to gaining weight if they live a more sedentary lifestyle.
 Unhealthy weight gain in these dogs can lead to a myriad of health conditions.

 Therefore, it’s paramount that their owners give them proper exercise and feed them properly.
 If you notice they are starting to gain weight, a visit to the vet for exercise and diet adjustments is recommended.
 There are plenty of ways to help overweight dogs get healthy, but visiting the vet is the first step.